 TeacherLists.com partners with online retailers to ease headache of back-to-school shopping

-The platform currently has more than 1M school supply lists uploaded from US grade schools and middle schools.
+The platform currently has more than one million school supply lists uploaded from US grade schools and middle schools.

 This week marks the peak of back-to-school shopping season.
 If you’re among the parents with children entering grades K through 8, then you are probably all too familiar with the madness that goes along with fulfilling school supply shopping lists.

 Five-subject notebooks, 24-count crayon packs, pencils, scissors, facial tissues, hand sanitizer, Clorox wipes, and don’t forget the one-inch three-prong binders you need in five different colors — one of which is always sold out.

 “On average there’s 12 to 15 items on each list, and these lists are typically posted four to six weeks on a school’s website,” says John Driscoll, the president of TeacherLists.com.
 “Sometimes you have to keep going to back to the website until the list is up.
 You find the list, you print the list, and you go up and down the aisles looking for these 12 to 15 very specific items.”

 Back-to-school supply list shopping in just one click

 Partnering with a selection of online retailers and brands, TeacherLists.com is aiming to ease the headache of back-to-school shopping for parents.